Malti

 Prayer

-Dear God, we thank you for your love and your promise to be with us.
+Dear God, thank you for your love and promise to be with us.
 May we always respect each other’s religion and beliefs.
-This morning we are going to ask you to protect and fill with courage those who are being persecuted and are suffering because of their religion.
+This morning we will ask you to protect and fill with courage those persecuted and suffering because of their religion.
 Please touch the hearts of all the leaders around the world so that they encourage respect towards all religions.
 Amen.

 Welcome

-The SLT or any educator who is conducting the assembly will address the students positively saying Good morning to all.
-One can start this assembly stop for a moment of silence to be mindful of the present moment.
-Then make the sign of the cross: “In the name of the Father, and of the son and of the Holy Spirit.
+The SLT or any educator conducting the assembly will address the students positively, saying Good morning to all.
+One can start this assembly by stopping for a moment of silence to be mindful of the present moment.
+Then make the sign of the cross: “In the name of the Father, and of the Son and the Holy Spirit.
 Amen”

 Introduction